podium-lib/podium-lib.github.io/docs/layout/context.md

 In this example, we configure the default for the `debug` context parser to be enabled.

-See the [@podium/layout](https://github.com/podium-lib/layout/blob/master/README.md) module for more detailed documentation regarding configuring the default context parsers.
+See the [@podium/layout](api/layout.md) api docs for more detailed documentation regarding configuring the default context parsers.

 ### Custom context parsers